 Protein-rich foods provide amino acids and, while your body can produce some of the 20 different amino acids it needs, nine of them are essential because (you guessed it) you can’t make them.

-Haynes adds that animal-based proteins usually have a more favorable protein digestibility corrected amino acid score.
-“This measure is based on protein absorption and utilization as well as amino acid content,” she says.
+Maguire says that animal-based proteins usually have a more favorable protein digestibility-corrected amino acid score.
+“This measure is based on protein absorption and utilization as well as amino acid content,” she explains.

-The Dietary Reference Intakes for protein are 56 grams for men ages 19–70 and 46 grams for women ages 19-70.
-Beachbody plans recommend that 30 percent of your daily calories come from protein.
+The Dietary Reference Intakes for protein are 56 grams for men ages 19–70 and 46 grams for women ages 19–70.
+BODi nutrition plans recommend that 30 percent of your daily calories come from protein.

 The recommendations differ because that first amount is the RDA, or the minimum amount you need to stay healthy — and that RDA doesn’t take into account your health and fitness goals.